General Frameworks for Conditional Two-Sample Testing: Additional Numerical Experiments

 \subsection{Impact of Density Ratio Estimation Errors on DRT Methods}

-To complement the real data analysis presented in \Cref{Section: Real Data Analysis}, we conduct experiments to examine the relationship between density ratio estimation errors and type I errors of DRT methods.
-Figure \ref{fig:density_ratio_mse} illustrates the log-scaled mean squared error (MSE) of the marginal density ratio $r_X$ and the conditional density ratio $r_{Y|X}$ estimates for both the LL and KLR methods across various sample sizes.
-Our experimental setup involves 500 simulations for each combination of sample size, dataset, and estimation method.
-We report the median MSE to provide a robust measure of estimation accuracy.
-For better visualization, the log-scaled MSE values are clipped: marginal density ratio errors above $10$ are capped at $10$ and conditional density ratio errors are limited to a maximum of $1$.
-Notably, the true error values for the LL method in high-dimensional settings, significantly exceed these clipped limits.
+To complement the real-data analysis in \main, we examine how the accuracy of density ratio estimation affects the type~I error of DRT methods.
+Figure~\ref{fig:density_ratio_mse} reports the log-scaled mean squared error (MSE) of the marginal density ratio $r_X$ and the conditional density ratio $r_{Y \given X}$ for the LLR and KLR estimators, under $500$ null simulations per configuration of sample size, dataset, and estimation method.

-In the low-dimensional diamonds dataset, both LL and KLR methods show relatively low MSE values for both marginal and conditional density ratio estimation.
-The performance gap between LL and KLR methods diminishes as the sample size increases.
-This observation aligns with the findings in \Cref{Section: Real Data Analysis}, where simpler methods like LL suffice to control the type I error in low-dimensional settings.
-The low estimation errors explain their similar performance in such scenarios.
+On the low-dimensional diamonds dataset, both LLR and KLR attain low MSE for both density ratios, with the gap between the two methods narrowing as $n$ grows.
+This is consistent with the findings in \main, where LLR suffices to control the type~I error in low-dimensional settings.
+On the high-dimensional superconductivity dataset, the two methods diverge substantially: KLR maintains low and stable MSE across all sample sizes, whereas LLR incurs orders-of-magnitude larger MSE for both density ratios, particularly at small $n$.
+Although LLR improves with growing sample size, its estimation accuracy remains well below that of KLR and provides an empirical account of the poor type~I error control observed in \main.
+These results demonstrate that the validity of DRT methods depends empirically on the accuracy of the underlying density ratio estimator.

-In contrast, the high-dimensional superconductivity dataset shows significant differences between the methods.
-KLR consistently outperforms LL in both marginal and conditional density ratio estimation, maintaining low and stable MSE values across all sample sizes.
-On the other hand, LL shows extremely high MSE values, particularly for small sample sizes.
-Although LL shows some improvement as the sample size increases, it remains inferior to KLR in terms of estimation accuracy.

-The high estimation errors for LL in high-dimensional settings, even beyond the clipping applied, account for poor type I error control observed in \Cref{fig:real DRT}.
-These results highlight the need for more advanced density ratio estimation techniques to ensure the validity of tests in complex and high-dimensional scenarios.